-The SDI Manager (formerly Ericsson Command Center) not only provides hardware management, it is also the centerpiece in managing the vPOD setup including tenant management.
-It manages both Ericsson HDS 8000 hardware as well as compute and storage hardware from our approved vendors.
+The SDI Manager provides hardware management and is also the centerpiece in managing the vPOD setup including tenant management.
+It manages both Ericsson HDS 8000 hardware as well as compute and storage hardware from our certified vendors.
 An open RedFish North bound interface provides a common integration point for Ericsson and other vendors’ hardware in the common pool.

 Ericsson SDI Networking